voedger/voedger-kb/se.md

 ### Goroutine/Task/Thread Leak

 - **What it is:**
   Spawning goroutines but never providing a mechanism to ensure they are properly signaled to stop and waited on.
-Even if you only spin up *one* goroutine, it still counts as a leak if it never completes or is never formally shut down.
+Even if you only spin up *one* goroutine perprocess, it still counts as a leak if it never completes or is never formally shut down.

 - **Why it’s bad:**
   - Goroutines remain running indefinitely and can gradually consume memory or CPU resources.